heolfief/Course-en-Cours/README.md

 When this step is done you should be able to programm your board like if it was an arduinon nano.

 Just install the course-en-cours library (<a href="#software">link in the software section</a>) and import it to your arduino sketch.
-<a href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.
+<a target="_blank" href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.

 You should now be able to program your board via USB, as described in the <a href="#software">software section</a>.